carneades/carneades-3/doc/manual/administration.md

 }
 ~~~

-The `:policies` and `:schemes` properties specificy which theory to use to automatically construct arguments using the rule-based inference engine and which theory to use to interactively reconstruct arguments, respectively.
+The `:policies` and `:schemes` properties specify which theory to use to automatically construct arguments using the rule-based inference engine and which theory to use to interactively reconstruct arguments, respectively.

-Theories are represented using Clojure data structures, in Clojure files with the usual ".clj" file name extension.
+Theories are represented using Clojure data structures, in Clojure files with the usual ".clj" filename extension.
 In the property map, the values of the `:policies` and `:schemes` properties should be the file names of the Clojure files containing the theories, without the ".clj" file name extension.
-These names are resolves relative to the "theories" directory of the project.
+These names are resolved relative to the "theories" directory of the project.
 In the example, the `:policies` property is "copyright_policies".
 This refers to the theory in the "theories/copyright_policies.clj" file of the project.
 A theory in another project can be referenced, by prefixing the name of the other project to the name of the theory.
 This is illustrated here by the `:schemes` property, which has the value "default/walton_schemes".
 This references the "theories/walton_schemes.clj" file of the "default" project.

 The `databases/` directory stores all the database files of the project, including a database for each argument graph of the project.
 (A project may have than one argument graph.
 For example, when using the policy analysis tool, an argument graph is created for each case.)

 The `theories/` directory contains the Clojure source files of the theories of the project.
 Theories are rule-based models.
-They can be used to many purposes, including modeling argumentation schemes, policies, legislation and regulations.
+They can be used for many purposes, including modeling argumentation schemes, policies, legislation and regulations.

-Finally, the `documents/` directory can be used to store copies of source documents used when reconstructing arguments, documentary evidence, or any other project files.
+Finally, the `documents/` directory can be used to store copies of source documents, documentary evidence, or any other project files.
 These files can be referenced and linked to in the descriptions of statements and nodes of argument graphs using relative URLs.
 For example, the URL "file://src/foo.pdf" would be resolved to the file `documents/src/foo.pdf` of the project.

 ## Listing Projects